ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## Handoffs from the Gifter's prespective

-When a message is sent over CapTP boundary that includes a reference to an imported object from a different session, a handoff MUST occur.
+When a message is sent over a CapTP boundary that includes a reference to an imported object from a different session, a handoff MUST occur.
 The handoff is initated by the gifter doing two things: